-Not so long ago Jason Fried of Basecamp published a small piece called “Planning is Guessing” — you don’t need to read it to get his point but a) he’s right and b) I feel the need to expand.
+Not so long ago Jason Fried of Basecamp published a small piece called “Planning is Guessing” — you don’t need to read it to get his point.
+He's right, and when it comes to digital transformation, there is a better way to achieve success.

 Planning is the antithesis of action.
 Planning is taking a bet on the future.
 The further into the future you try and forecast, the riskier the bet.
 You can make it even riskier by making unvalidated assumptions.